For Professionals

 • A Free Copy of the CD Top Do's and Don'ts for Parenting Children with Health Issues and Other Special Needs (Click Here to Order Copy)

-• Support Group Power Point Program
+• Support Group Power Point Slide Show (Click here to view)

-• Free Study Guide for the book "Parenting Children with Health Issues" (Click here)
+• Free Study Guide for the book "Parenting Children with Health Issues" (Click Here)

 • Informational Brochures for your Patients (Click here to view)

-• Articles for your Newsletters and Handouts
+• Articles for your Newsletters and Handouts: Contact us for permission to reprint

 • Workshops, Conferences and teleclasses.
 (Click here)